pipe-cd/tutorial/tutorial/content/en/30-local-run/deploy.md

 2-2.
 Click `+ ADD`.

+// TODO: Insert an image here

 2-3.
 Enter values and click `SAVE`->`SAVE`.
    - `Piped`: Your Piped's Id
    - `Platform Provider`: The platform
    - `Application`: The application you configured in [1.](#1-create-configuration-files)

+// TODO: Insert an image here

 2-4.
 If successful, you will see the dialog like the following image.